 - Best PhD Paper, SMS 2015

-Ballesteros, L.,T. Wry & M. Useem., (Under Review).
+Ballesteros, L.,T. Wry & M. Useem., (Under Revision).
 Follow the Leader?
 The Costs of Solving Uncertainty and Ambiguity with the Wrong Cognitive Referent

 - Best Conference Paper, SMS 2018 (Nominated)

 - Award for the Best Proposal for Practical Implications, SMS 2018